AlfredoDiodati/scoredriven_validation/docs/DSK_MODEL_CHANGES.md

 # The simulator this project runs, and how it differs from upstream

-`model/dsk_sfc` is the DSK stock-flow-consistent agent-based model, vendored into this repository because the runs behind every result here come out of it and a result whose generator is not in the tree is not reproducible.
+`model/dsk_sfc` holds the source code of the DSK stock-flow-consistent agent-based model.

 Upstream is `https://github.com/CoMoS-SA/Reissl_2025.git` at commit `611ff9cb44348baa55be1bc315eefe2c117ccd44`.
 Five of its files differ here -